Credit card: High interest and bankruptcy

 Low introductory credit card rates are limited to a fixed term, usually between 6 and 12 months, after which a higher rate is charged.
 As all credit cards charge fees and interest, some customers become so indebted to their credit card provider that they are driven to bankruptcy.
 Some credit cards often levy a rate of 20 to 30 percent after a payment is missed.
 In other cases, a fixed charge is levied without change to the interest rate.
 In some cases universal default may apply: the high default rate is applied to a card in good standing by missing a payment on an unrelated account from the same provider.
 This can lead to a snowball effect in which the consumer is drowned by unexpectedly high-interest rates.
 Further, most card holder agreements enable the issuer to arbitrarily raise the interest rate for any reason they see fit.
 First Premier Bank at one point offered a credit card with a 79.9% interest rate; however, they discontinued this card in February 2011 because of persistent defaults.

 Research shows that a substantial fraction of consumers (about 40 percent) choose a sub-optimal credit card agreement, with some incurring hundreds of dollars of avoidable interest costs.

+Unnecessary risk

+Credit card ownership brings additional risks with it (compared to other cashless payment alternatives) such as an increased risk of fraud, or taking on unnecessary liability.